MardariG/routing-controllers/README.md

     // run express application on port 3000 app.listen(3000);
     ```

-    > if you are koa user you just need to use `createKoaServer` instead of `createExpressServer`

 3. Open in browser `http://localhost:3000/users`.
 You will see `This action returns all users` in your browser.
 If you open `http://localhost:3000/users/1` you will see `This action returns user #1`.